garethrowell/timeseries-JavaFX/README.md

 https://www.nps.gov/cuva/learn/nature/wetlands.htm

 What was measured?
-Water level depth using Ecotone Water Level Data Logger Eight well sites from November 2010 to
+  Water level depth using Ecotone Water Level Data Logger;
+  Eight well sites from November 2010 to June 2018;

-How were the data processed, cleaned and modified for the visualization?
+How were the data processed, cleaned, and modified for the visualization?
-  Metadata and spreadsheets from individual well loggers Resolve single and multiple observations per day Double cast to integers for graphics
+  Metadata and spreadsheets from individual well loggers;
+  Resolve single and multiple observations per day;
+  Double cast to integers for graphics;
-  Combine all eight wells into one table
+  Combine all eight wells into one table;